REALERvolker1/EzSwitchJAVA_HOME/README.md

 4. COPY the path of any JDK you want to add to the list of stored paths and paste it into the text field.
 Click `Add`, then delete the text.
 5. Relaunch the program.
 It should add your path as an option in the selection box.

+oh yeah also make a restore point too just in case, you never know

 Licensed under GNU GPL v3